clojurebridge-berlin/organization/clojurebridge_attendee_care.md

 **Selection:**

+We have a Google account you can receive access to from previous organizers.
+There you will find attendee documents and email correspondence.

 1. In our GoogleDrive:
 Leave the original table in its original state.
 Copy it completely and work in the copy.